JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 8 Trade Unionists - victims of union destruction

+Context: On May 2, 1933, SA and NSBO squads occupied trade union offices, confiscated funds, and arrested functionaries, destroying the "largest democratic trade union movement in the world."
+Workers were subsequently forced into the Nazi-controlled German Labour Front (DAF).

 • ΔOS = -0.20 (Loss of representation, seizure of assets)
 • VSA = 0.58
 • Tc = 1.00